LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

 \subsubsection{Results}

-The results obtained from experimenting with the capability of the LLM model to emulate math functions can be seen in Figure \ref{fig:math:functions:rva-e}.
-The $x$-axis and $y$-axis depict the epsilon value and the cumulative RVA-$\epsilon$, respectively.
-Starting with Figure~\ref{subfig:math:sigmoid:rvae} for $sigmoid$ and Figure~\ref{subfig:math:cauchy:rvae} for $cauchy$, Algorithm~\ref{alg:math_functions} manages to create an advantage over the uniform sampling method by increasing RVA-$\epsilon$ metric faster and providing full accuracy in smaller epsilon.
+Figure \ref{fig:math:functions:rva-e} depicts the results obtained from experimenting with the capability of the LLM model to emulate math functions.
+The $x$-axis and $y$-axis represent the epsilon value and the cumulative \rvae, respectively.
+Starting with Figure~\ref{subfig:math:sigmoid:rvae} for $sigmoid$ and Figure~\ref{subfig:math:cauchy:rvae} for $cauchy$, Algorithm~\ref{alg:math_functions} manages to create an advantage over the uniform sampling method by increasing \rvae~metric faster and providing full accuracy in smaller epsilon.
 This effect is seen to be bigger in exponential functions, like $expo10$ in Figure~\ref{subfig:math:expo10:rvae} and $cosh$ in Figure~\ref{subfig:math:cosh:rvae}.
-For these functions, the standard deviation is significantly smaller for the adjusted distribution, 5.1 for \textit{expo10} and 0.036 for \textit{cosh}, while it is 8.23 and 0.045 respectively when using uniform distribution.
-This is depicted by the fact that \pvae~ curve reaches it's maximum sooner.
+For these functions, the standard deviation is significantly smaller for the adjusted distribution, 5.1 for \textit{expo10} and 0.036 for \textit{cosh}, while it is 8.23 and 0.045 respectively when using a uniform distribution.
+This is depicted by the fact that \rvae~curve reaches its maximum sooner.
 On the other hand, the $sgn$ outputs -1, 0, or 1 depending on whether the input is negative, zero, or positive respectively.
-Due to the simplicity of the conditional nature of the function, the derivative that is used to calculate PDF will always be zero.
-This allows \shortacronym~to quickly capture the pattern and emulate the function accordingly with \bca~and \pva~of $100\%$.
+Due to the simplicity of the function's conditional nature, the derivative used to calculate PDF will always be zero.
+This allows \shortacronym~to quickly capture the pattern and emulate the function accordingly with \bca~and \rva~of $100\%$.